-Refractive errors are very common.
+Refractive errors (Nearsightedness, Farsightedness, and Astigmatism)are very common.
 Typically during the refraction process, the cornea and lens bend light to focus it on the retina.
 But for people with refractive errors, the light bends incorrectly and results in imperfect vision.

 Scarring of the cornea

 Although the cornea can typically recover from minor injuries, deep scratches can cause pain, blurred vision, tearing, redness, recurrent erosions, infections, and extreme light sensitivity.